StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 A field within a struct can also be another STRUCT, ARRAY, or MAP, which allows you to create nested data structures, for example, `STRUCT<a INT, b STRUCT<c INT, d INT>, c MAP<INT, INT>, d ARRAY<INT>>`.

 The STRUCT data type is supported from v3.1 onwards.
 In v3.1, you can define STRUCT columns when you create a StarRocks table, load STRUCT data into that table, and query MAP data.

-Since v2.5, StarRocks supports querying complex data types MAP and STRUCT from data lakes.
+From v2.5 onwards, StarRocks supports querying complex data types MAP and STRUCT from data lakes.
+You can use external catalogs provided by StarRocks to query MAP and STRUCT data from Apache Hive™, Apache Hudi, and Apache Iceberg.
+You can only query data from ORC and Parquet files.
+For more information about how to use external catalogs to query external data sources, see [Overview of catalogs](../../../data_source/catalog/catalog_overview.md) and topics related to the required catalog type.

 ## Syntax